Othman Moqbel

 Othman Moqbel (born July 1968) is a British-Palestinian non-profit executive.
-He is currently CEO of Action For Humanity, the parent charity of Syria Relief, the largest Syria-focused NGO in the UK.
-He was formerly a trustee of AVECO, Charity Futures. and was CEO of Human Appeal from 2010 to 2017.

-In 2017, Othman Moqbel was nominated for the BOND Humanitarian Award.
+He is currently CEO of Action For Humanity, the parent charity of Syria Relief, which describes itself as the largest Syria-focused NGO in the UK.
+He was CEO of Human Appeal from 2010 to 2017, when he was sacked for mismanaging the charity’s funds and for gross misconduct.

 Education and early career

-Moqbel earned his BA and MA in Islamic Studies from the University of Jordan (Amman) and holds a diploma in Muslim Chaplaincy from the Markfield Institute of Higher Education (Leicester).
-He previously served as a Muslim faith adviser to the University of Nottingham.

-He previously worked with Human Appeal and as a project manager for another charity, Muslim Hands.
-He has also served as president of the Federation of Student Islamic Societies in the UK and Ireland (FOSIS), and as a facilitator for youth leadership and development courses with the Muslim Student Trust.
+Moqbel earned his BA and MA in Islamic Studies from the University of Jordan (Amman).
+He also holds a certificate from the 8-day Muslim chaplaincy course at the Markfield Institute of Higher Education (Leicester).
+He served as president of the Federation of Student Islamic Societies in the UK and Ireland (FOSIS), and as a facilitator for youth leadership and development courses with the Muslim Student Trust.